cimitrasoftware/edir/README.md

 **[DOWNLOAD, READ AND FOLLOW THIS DOCUMENT - IMPORTING CIMITRA PREMADE ACTIONS](https://github.com/cimitrasoftware/edir/blob/main/cimitra_edir_instructions.docx?raw=true)**

-**NOTE: Make sure to DOWNLOAD the PDF file so you can use the Copy and Paste feature**
+**NOTE: Make sure to DOWNLOAD the docx file so you can use the Copy and Paste feature**.
+On Windows, you can view this document in WordPad.

 **IMPORT DEMONSTRATION (Looping Animated GIF)**